Methods

 Bible study method

-This involves understanding the characters, locations, events, surrounding context, and the purpose of the writing.
-Summarize the passage.
+This involves understanding the characters, places, events, surrounding context, and the purpose of writing.
+In the end, summarize the passage.

 God's Word is like a sword, with the blade pointing upward—toward God.